chickenPopcorn/EqEq/notes/language-reference-manual.md

   The 'function_name' has the type "function" with returned type "...", where "..." indicates the type which the returned variable have.
 The function will be passed by value.
 5. Equations:
   ```
+  variable =  variable (value assigned?)
-  variable = expression / variable
+  variable =  some airthmetic expression
+  variable =  a function call that return a number
   ```
   Only variable will be allowed on the left side of the equal sign.
+The expression on the right side can be declared variable, arithmetic expression that returns a number, or a function call that return a number e.g: a = 3; b=a; (return b=3)
+       a = 3; b=a*2+1 (return 7)
+       a = 3; b=6; c=gcd(a,b) (return 3)
+  The return type will be checked.
+If the return type is not floating points numbers (including interger).
+Then return 0, standing for ERROR

 6. Scope:
   ```